tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 **Supported**

 The following platforms using only IPv4:

 - Kubernetes, on-premises
 - EKS using Calico CNI
 - EKS using AWS CNI
 - AKS using Azure CNI

-All platforms listed above will encrypt pod-to-pod traffic.
-Additionally, when using AKS or EKS, host-to-host traffic will also be encrypted, including host-networked pods.
+**Supported traffic for encryption**

+- Pod-to-pod traffic
+- Host-to-host traffic (only for managed clusters deployed on EKS and AKS)

 **Required**

-- Verify the operating system(s) running on the nodes in the cluster {% include open-new-window.html text='support WireGuard' url='https://www.wireguard.com/install/' %}.
+- On all nodes in the cluster that you want to participate in {{site.prodname}} encryption, verify that the operating system(s) on the nodes are {% include open-new-window.html text='installed with WireGuard' url='https://www.wireguard.com/install/' %}.

+  > **Note**: Some node operating systems do not support Wireguard, or do not have it installed by default.
+Enabling {{site.prodname}} Wireguard encryption does not require all nodes to be installed with Wireguard.
+However, traffic to or from a node that does not have Wireguard installed, will not be encrypted.
+  {: .alert .alert-info}

 - IP addresses for every node in the cluster.
 This is required to establish secure tunnels between the nodes. {{site.prodname}} can automatically do this using [IP Setting]({{site.baseurl}}/reference/node/configuration#ip-setting) and [IP autodetection methods]({{site.baseurl}}/reference/node/configuration#ip-autodetection-methods) available under [calico/node]({{site.baseurl}}/reference/node/configuration) resource.
     - Under [installation]({{site.baseurl}}/reference/installation/api), set the [autodetection method]({{site.baseurl}}/reference/installation/api#operator.tigera.io/v1.NodeAddressAutodetection) (`nodeAddressAutodetectionV4` and/or `nodeAddressAutodetectionV6`) for your cluster.